yoongtr/Shell-Usage-Documentation/README.md

   - `cp`: copy files.
 E.g. `cp [source directory] [destination directory]`.
 Works for multiple files too.
   - `mv`: move files or change file name.
 Same usage as `cp`.
   - `head -n [N] filename`, `tail -n [N] filename`: prints first (head) or last (tail) N lines of a file
   - `rsync`: to sync your local files to the server and vice versa.
-See [rsync cheat sheet](https://devhints.io/rsync)
+See [Rsync Cheat Sheet](https://devhints.io/rsync)

 * For each command there are certain flags, for example typing `ls` will give you the list of files inside your current directory.
 However to see all hidden files, you need to use the `a` flag, i.e. by typing `ls -a`.
 To see all the details about the flags, use the `man` command.
 E.g. `man ls`.